chromatone/chromatone.center/practice/chroma/waveform/index.md

 ---
 title: Waveform
-subtitle: Visualization of the sum waveform of any chroma note combination
+description: Visualization of the sum waveform of any chroma note combination

 date: 2021-04-12
 cover: chromaform.png